Elangcompressor Logo

 Replace starters with pitted contacts deeper than 0.5mm.

-A blocked filter reduces airflow, causing the motor to overcompensate.
-This often triggers overloads in screw compressors.
+A clogged filter screen reduces airflow, causing the motor to overcompensate.
+This usually triggers the screw compressor to overload and trip.

 Replace disposable filters every 3 months.